LoyolaChicagoCS/gradhandbook/source/prospective_students.rst

 Program Costs
 -------------

 ..
-DATE CHECK spring 2016
+DATE CHECK spring 2017

 The Master's program has a 10-course requirement
 (once undergraduate prerequisites are satisfied).
-The tuition fees for graduate students in the department is $1003 per credit hour for year 2015--2016.
+The tuition fees for graduate students in the department is $1033 per credit hour for year 2016--2017.
 All of the graduate courses in our programs are 3 credit hours per term.
-Hence the fee per course through summer 2016 is $3009.
+Hence the fee per course through summer 2017 is $3099.
-The tuition fees for the entire Master's program, which has a 10-course requirement, is $30090, plus any incremental increases in tuition for courses taken in later academic years.
+The tuition fees for the entire Master's program, which has a 10-course requirement, is $30990, plus any incremental increases in tuition for courses taken in later academic years.
-For the academic year 2016--2017 the tuition charge is $1033/credit hour.
 For more information on smaller semester fees please refer to the `Bursar's pages <http://www.luc.edu/bursar/tuition.shtml>`_.

+.. later
+   For the academic year 2017--2018 the tuition charge is $1???/credit hour.

 See also :ref:`teaching_assistantships` and :ref:`financial_aid`.